RyanZim/EJS-Lint/CONTRIBUTING.md

 Please run `npm test` to test your changes before submitting a PR.

-**We have 100% code coverage and we would like it to stay that way;** please include tests when adding a new feature.
-Run `npm run cover` to generate the coverage report.
-The report will output to `coverage/lcov-report/index.html`.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE).

 ## Labels